habtamu-esubalew/eCommerce-Shop/README.md

 - Edge (latest)
 - Mobile browsers (iOS Safari, Chrome Mobile)

-## 🤝 Contributing

-This is an evaluation project.
-For questions or improvements, please refer to the project requirements.

 ## 📄 License

-This project is created for evaluation purposes.
+This project is created for Zemenay Comunnity by Habtamu Esubalew

 ---

-**Built with ❤️ using Next.js 16, React 19, and modern web technologies**
+**Built by Habtamu Esubalew using Next.js 16, React 19, and modern web technologies**

 **Version**: 0.1.0
 **Last Updated**: December 2024

-## 📋 Recent Updates

-- ✅ Added custom favicon (shopping cart icon)
-- ✅ Fixed hydration errors with Suspense boundaries
-- ✅ Resolved all TypeScript build errors
-- ✅ Improved mobile responsiveness
-- ✅ Enhanced header layout and spacing
-- ✅ Added cart functionality with persistence
-- ✅ Fixed theme toggle visibility
-- ✅ Optimized component rendering for SSR
-- ✅ Cleaned up all comments and unused code
-- ✅ Updated dependencies to latest versions